informatics-isi-edu/chaise/README.md

 ## Resources

-The following are the documents and resources that we've prepared for users and developers of Chaise:
+The following are some of the documents and resources that we've prepared for users and developers of Chaise.
+Please refer to `docs` folder for a full list of documents:

 - [User guides](docs/user-docs): Contains documents and examples on how you can configure and use Chaise.
 Some of the more notable documents are:
   -  [Installation](docs/user-docs/installation.md): How to install Chaise.